Updated: Nov 12, 2021

 If you are looking for a full time Assistant, It is best to hire an Executive Assistant when you’re sure that you have work for them that will continue for the long-term.
 If you feel you desperately need help then hiring a remote or part-time assistant if you find that you don’t have enough work for a full-time, on-site employee is a better option.
 There will be more flexibility for the both of you and discussions can be made if the workload increases to move over into a full time role.

-Finesse Lifestyles offer remote & on site professional EA/PA help, we have subscription packages that range that would be sure to suit your needs in Personal & Business assistance.
+Finesse Lifestyles offer remote & on site professional EA/PA help, we have subscription packages that range that would be sure to suit your Personal and Business admin needs.

 Visit our website www.finesselifestyles.com to learn how we can help & pricing on our services.